NickE81/1D-K-Means-Clustering/README.md

 There are two separate Python files for this project.

-The first is the iterative file, which shows the iterative process of the K-Means algorithm at each step
+The first is the iterative file, which shows the iterative process of the K-Means algorithm at each step.

 The second is the optimal file, which performs the K-Means clustering a set number of times for each number of clusters/centres in the given range, and saves an image with the optimal assignment for each number of clusters, based on the minimum sum distances of inputs to their cluster's centre.